amas-eye/amas/README.md

 * Centos7(Recommend)

 ## Note
-* Amas' code name is "argus", and this would be reserved.
+* Amas' code name is "argus", and this would be reserved in source code.

 <!--